dyno-might/dyno-might.github.io/_posts/2020-09-14-what-happens-if-you-drink-acetone.md

 In animals, the [Oral LD50](https://en.wikipedia.org/wiki/Acetone) for acetone ranges from 3 g/kg in mice to 5.8 g/kg in rats.
 For ethanol it is around 7.3 g/kg for both mice and rats.

+This suggests you'd need to drink something like an entire bottle of nail-polish remover to be at risk of dying: If the mice numbers translate to humans, someone who weighs 80kg (180lb) would need to drink 240g of acetone to have a 50% chance of death.
+Standard nail-polish remover bottles contain around 200ml and are 98% acetone.

+The same person would need to consume around 584 ml of grain alcohol to have the same risk.

 ---

 **Fact #6:** Acetone is Generally Recognized as Safe (GRAS) by the FDA.